Austin’s Arts, Culture, Music and Entertainment

 Red Salmon Arts is a grassroots literary and cultural arts organization working with Austin’s indigenous neighborhoods.
 They are dedicated to the development of emerging writers and the promotion of Chicana/o/x/Latina/o/x/Native American literature through year-round literary events.

-For more than four decades, Roy Lozano's Ballet Folklorico de Texas has enriched the state’s cultural wealth by sharing high-quality Mexican folk dance and education programs.
+For more than 40 years, Roy Lozano's Ballet Folklorico de Texas has enriched the state’s cultural wealth by sharing high-quality Mexican folk dance and education programs.
 Its vision is to be Texas’ premier ballet folklorico company where anyone can perform professionally and celebrate a legacy of excellence.
-Productions include many annual free public events, such as Noche de Folklore at Zilker Hillside Theater in August, and the downtown Día de los Muertos parade in November.
+Productions include annual free public events, such as Noche de Folklore at Zilker Hillside Theater in August, and the downtown Día de los Muertos parade in November.

 The VORTEX is an artist-owned repertory theater in East Austin that’s internationally recognized for its alternative take on everything from plays to operas.
-Heading into its 37th season, the Vortex has much to offer all year long: intimate performances, theatrical productions, and workshops.
+The Vortex has much to offer all year long: intimate performances, theatrical productions and workshops.

 Images of four arts performances: two women playing instruments on stage, one woman dancing, a Chinese dragon dance, a woman singing into a microphone.